jamesfmackenzie/jamesfmackenzie.github.io/_posts/transferring_files_from_pc_to_st/2016-03-08-use-ultrasatan-sd-card-to-transfer-files-from-pc-to-st.md

 ### Step 2.
 Boot your ST from SD card

-Pop your newly prepared SD card into the Ultrasatan and reboot your ST. All going well, the ST will boot from the SD card and you'll see something like this:
+Pop your newly prepared SD card into the Ultrasatan and reboot your ST. The ST should boot from the SD card and you'll see something like this:

 ![](/img/posts/atari_st_ultrasatan_boot.png "Ultrasatan boot")